phetsims/natural-selection/doc/implementation-notes.md

 It's possible to put this sim in a state where the population stabilizes, and the sim will run forever.
 The sim would continue to create data points for the Population graph, and would eventually crash the browser.
 So the sim has a limit on the number of generations, see `maxGenerations` in [NaturalSelectionQueryParameters](https://github.com/phetsims/natural-selection/blob/master/js/common/NaturalSelectionQueryParameters.js).
 When this limit is reached, the sim stops, [MemoryLimitDialog](https://github.com/phetsims/natural-selection/blob/master/js/common/view/MemoryLimitDialog.js) is displayed, and the student can review the final state of the sim.

+## Screens

+The sim has two screens, named _Intro_ and _Lab_.
+The implementation of the model and view for these screens is identical.
+The view simply hides the genes and environmental factors that are not desired for a screen.
+The _Intro_ screen has the fur gene, wolves, and limited food.
+The _Lab_ screen has the full set of genes and environmental factors.

 ## Model

 This section provides a quick overview of the model.

 The main model class is [NaturalSelectionModel](https://github.com/phetsims/natural-selection/blob/master/js/common/model/NaturalSelectionModel.js).
 It manages how the sim is playing (play, pause, speed) and what mode the sim is in (see [SimulationMode](https://github.com/phetsims/natural-selection/blob/master/js/common/model/SimulationMode.js)).
 Other responsibilities are delegated to other model elements.
-[NaturalSelectionModel](https://github.com/phetsims/natural-selection/blob/master/js/common/model/NaturalSelectionModel.js) is used by both screens, with no differences.
-Genes and environmental factors that are not relevant in the _Intro_ screen are hidden by the view.

 There are a few top-level model elements: